 To ensure that the uppermost edges of the leader patches on the vertical strut remain in line with the leader patches on the wing, the uppermost axial control point and FFD-volume cross-section controlling the vertical strut are embedded within the FFD volume of the wing.
 Additional FFD-volume cross-sections are introduced nearby and are also embedded within the wing FFD volume.
 In this way, the uppermost edges of the vertical strut deform with the twist and section shape design variables of the wing, while also being modified by their own FFD-volume cross-sections.
-To prevent control point crossover when large deformations are applied to the wing, a linear interpolation in the z-direction of the FFD-volume cross-section of the vertical strut.
+To prevent control point crossover when large deformations are applied to the wing, a linear interpolation in the z-direction of the FFD-volume control points is also introduced between the last embedded FFD-volume cross-section and the lowermost FFD-volume cross-section of the vertical strut.